 The talk discusses using reusable shopping bags.
 These two hugely capable young activists point to the work that the government can do to make Bali plastic-bag-free.

 Lindsay Miles once believed she was fairly green because of the way she used reusable bags and did her bit for recycling.
 Her story ably told in this talk reveals how she soon realized she could do more.

 Her starting point was plastic-free July, a single month that turned into a lifelong commitment.
 She has not only gone plastic-free but she has removed disposable packaging from her life completely.
 Through this talk, she encourages us to change, helping us to see how easy it is to make better choices.

 Kristine Ullaland, a social anthropologist, made the transition to a near-zero waste lifestyle after realizing how many disposable products she used.
 Inspired by Bea Johnson (above) she actively set out to begin reducing the waste she was creating.

 So, she asks consumers to consider their items and where they come from.
 Along with this, she asks them to question whether they need the items anyway.

 Just like many of us, Alexis was someone who would use a lot of plastic.
 However, she now encourages us to think about the plastic we use, and how when it's discarded it can cause numerous problems as a percentage of it makes its way into our oceans.

-In this talk, she highlights how easy it is for us to not realize the impact of our waste.
+In this talk, she highlights how easy it is for us to not realize the impact of our waste and how zero waste can help the environment..
 This is especially true because of how easy it is to simply throw it away, whilst failing to stop and consider what happens next.
 To inspire us all to play a larger role in reducing the impact of ocean plastics, she also shares insights into the items that she relies on to help her avoid disposable plastic.